 The employment rate is the percentage share of employed persons in the population of the same age.
 The review is based on the annual average values of the labour force survey by Statistics Finland.
-Normally, the employment rate is calculated as a percentage share of same-age population among the employed between 15 and 64 years of age.
-This being the case, 65-69-year-olds do not impact the employment rate of the population as a whole.
+Normally, the employment rate is calculated as a percentage share of the same-age population among the employed between 15 and 64 years of age.
+This being the case, 65-69-year-olds do not impact the employment rate of the overall population.

-As employed is considered a person who, during the survey week, was in gainful employment and received a monetary salary for at least an hour of work or fringe benefits, or profit, or someone who has been temporarily off work.
+An employed person is a person who, during the survey week, was in gainful employment and received a monetary salary for at least an hour of work or fringe benefits, or profit, or someone who has been temporarily off work.
 More detailed definitions are available from Statistics Finland.

 The employment rate rose in the 2000s, right up until the financial crisis of 2008.
-Since then the trend for the employment rate has been particularly favourable in the age groups 55+.
-In the age group 55-59, the employment rate since 2008 has been higher than in the whole working age population.
+Since then, the trend for the employment rate has been particularly favourable in the age groups 55+.
+In the age group 55-59, the employment rate has been higher than in the whole working age population since 2008.
 The employment rate of this age group has risen steadily.
-In 2021, the employment rate reached a record-high level of 79.4 per cent, up by 1.5 percentage points.
+In 2022 the employment rate reached a record-high level of 81,5 per cent, up by two percentage points.

 Employment has also improved significantly among the 60-64-year-olds.
 Apart from the brief slump caused by the financial crisis, the employment rate in this age group has risen rapidly.
 A new record has been set each year, also during the corona pandemic.
-In 2021, the employment rate of the 60-64-year-olds was 56.9 per cent - an increase of one per cent from 2020.
+In 2022, the employment rate of the 60-64-year-olds increased by nearly 4 percentage points, landing at 60.7 per cent.

 The employment rate for the 65-69-year-olds has also improved, particularly since the 2005 pension reform.
 The likely main reason for this is that the age when the insurance obligation ends has risen from 65 to 68 years.
-Before the 2017 reform, the employment rate of this age group was around five per cent.
-In 2021, it was three times as high (16.0%) as at the turn of the century.
+Before the 2017 reform, the employment rate of this age group was around 5 per cent.
+In 2022, it was four times as high as at the turn of the century.

 It took ten years for employment in the total population to rise to the prefinancial-crisis level.
-In the year of the corona pandemic (2020), the employment rate decreased by one percentage point, but in 2021, it reached the highest level in the 2000s, that is, 72.3 per cent.
+In the year of the corona pandemic (2020), the employment rate decreased by 1 percentage point, but in 2022, it reached the highest level in the 2000s (73.8%) up by 1.5 per cent from the level in 2021.